paulhamsh/USB-Looper/README.md

 - Boss Katana

 (The Spark 40 amp has a strange pitch-shift issue with USB which makes it unusable for USB audio)

-The benefit is that you can record the processed audio, and when recording the next loop / overdub, you can use different effects.
-Using a normal looper with a practice amp such as these means that the loops play back into the current amp effect setting.

 The pedal is more like a 4 track recorder than a looper - you don't overdub, you record on to new tracks.
 Tracks are not stored on SD card in this version.